 The two measures were once part of the same legislative package, but were split after the combined bill proved too costly for a bloc of fiscally conservative Democrats.

-Even so, the House action on the so-called doc fix could prove toothless in the short term.
-The Senate adjourned early Friday without taking up either of the bills, meaning the soonest they'll consider the measures is after their weeklong Memorial Day recess.
+Even so, the House action on the so-called "doc fix" for Medicare physican reimbursement could prove toothless in the short term.
+The Senate adjourned early Friday without taking up either bill, meaning the soonest they'll consider the measures is after their weeklong Memorial Day recess.

 The cuts officially take hold on June 1, but CMS said it would hold claims for at least 10 days.